vasilakisfil/Introspected-REST/README.md

 While the spec makes a great effort describing the structure of the document, we see some notable issues.
 Namely:
- * Limited links (no URI templates, treats the client as completely stupid)
+ * Limited links (no URI templates, treats the client as dumb)
  * No actions
  * No info on available attributes
  * No info on data types